kickserv/kickicons/README.md

 1. Create a new file called *bower.json* (if you don't have one already).

-2. Add a new line for the Octicon dependency, pointing to the correct repository:
+2. Add a new line for the Kickicon dependency, pointing to the correct repository:

   ``` json
   {